lvgl/blog/_posts/2019-01-03-qt-creator.md

 Qt-Creator is a powerful IDE and is easy manage non Qt project too.
 With the latest release Qt 5.12.0, GCC x64 compiler, Windows is also supported.
-This is a step by step tutorial to.
+This is a step by step tutorial
-- run LittlevGL PC simulator
+- to run LittlevGL PC simulator
 - in Windows 10
 - from Qt-Creator 4.8.0
 - with Mingw 64 bit compiler.